 Expansion of patriarchal authority resulted in the indulgence of male sexual interests.
 If a man was not satisfied with the woman he married, he could find alternate partners.
 In contrast, a woman was expected to tolerate her husband’s love affairs while she was prohibited from seeking emotional and sexual outlets outside of marriage.

 Confucianism was little concerned with sexual relationships between men so long as the fundamentals of social structure and responsibilities were not compromised.
 Close male friendship was highly valued, in part because it could facilitate men to improve their social status in the patriarchal society.
 Several Han emperors were reported to show unusual affection for their male courtiers.
 In Ban Gu’s Records of Han, Emperor Wen (202 BCE–157 BCE) was noted for favoring an incompetent courtier, Deng Tong, without an apparent reason.
 The aforementioned Emperor Wu was also criticized for his close relationship with his subject, Han Yan, a skillful rider and archer.
 No evidence indicates these two emperors and their subjects had sexual relationships.
 Nevertheless, the patronage the emperors bestowed on their favorites caused the courtiers to die in tragic ways.
-Deng had his fortune was confiscated and was then starved to death, and Han was charged with treason and executed.
+Deng had his fortune confiscated, then was starved to death, and Han was charged with treason and executed.

 In the case of the Ai-Dong affair, the Prime Minister, Wang Jia, presented the examples of Deng and Han to persuade the Emperor Ai against giving the wealth and power unrestrainedly to Dong Xian.
 The object lessons, unfortunately, were lost on Ai.